Measurement And Adjusted Files

 Original File

-This is the .hls setlist or .hlx preset you already have.
+This is the setlist or preset file you already have, such as .hls, .hlx, .pgs, or .pgp.

 Keep a backup of it before running MatchPatch.